johnglensiy/secure-file-sharing-system/README.md

 Link to this Github repo: https://github.com/cs161-students/sp24-proj2-161-john-cynthia.git

+## Functionality Overview

+Implements the following 8 functions:

+**InitUser**: Given a new username and password, create a new user.
+**GetUser**: Given a username and password, let the user log in if the password is correct.
+**User.StoreFile**: For a logged-in user, given a filename and file contents, create a new file or overwrite an existing file.
+**User.LoadFile**: For a logged-in user, given a filename, fetch the corresponding file contents.
+**User.AppendToFile**: For a logged-in user, given a filename and additional file contents, append the additional file contents at the end of the existing file contents, while following some efficiency requirements.
+**User.CreateInvitation**: For a logged-in user, given a filename and target user, generate an invitation UUID that the target user can use to gain access to the file.
+**User.AcceptInvitation**: For a logged-in user, given an invitation UUID, obtain access to a file shared by a different user.
+Allow the recipient user to access the file using a (possibly different) filename of their own choosing.
+**User.RevokeAccess**: For a logged-in user, given a filename and target user, revoke the target user’s access so that they are no longer able to access a shared file.

 2.1.
 Datastore Adversary
 The Datastore is an untrusted service hosted on a server and network controlled by an adversary.
 The adversary can view and record the content and metadata of all requests (set/get/delete) to the Datastore API.
 This allows the adversary to know who stored which key-value entry, when, and what the contents are.